Should Christians Celebrate Christmas?

 Pagan Origins?

-One of the many considerations people have when they begin to question whether or not they should celebrate Christmas is the claim that it has pagan origins.
+One consideration that people have when they begin to question whether they should celebrate Christmas is the claim that it has pagan origins.
 Is this true?
 The answer to that question is a definite, absolute…maybe.
 The truth is that the origins of Christmas are uncertain.
-When you study what scholars say on the matter, you’ll discover different credible theories.
-Nevertheless, some historians have suggested that some Christmas symbols—mistletoe, Christmas trees, holly, elves—were incorporated into the Christmas holiday from customs associated with various pagan holidays that were celebrated around the same time.
-It is believed that the Church established Christmas as a substitute for pagan celebrations like Saturnalia, but rather than completely replacing the pagan festivals, some of the customs were adopted into Christmas and reinterpreted to have Christian meaning.
-(It should be noted that some researchers have disputed these popular claims about the pagan origins of certain Christmas customs.)
+When you look into the topic, you’ll discover different credible theories.
+Some historians have suggested that certain Christmas symbols and customs were adopted from practices associated with various pagan holidays.
+However, it should be noted that other scholars and researchers have disputed these popular claims.

 After studying what scholars say about the origins of Christmas, if one becomes convinced that the holiday is indeed mixed with pagan customs, an argument could be made that one should reject the holiday from that basis.
 God commands us not to imitate the ways of pagans in our worship of Him (Deuteronomy 12:29-32; 18:9-12; 20:17-18).
-Thus, incorporating traditions that were associated with pagan celebrations into our celebration of the Messiah’s birth would be offensive to the Lord.
+Thus, it could be argued that incorporating traditions that were associated with pagan celebrations into our celebration of the Messiah’s birth would be offensive to the Lord.
 This argument is perhaps worthy of prayerful consideration.
-Many Christians have decided that they do not have peace participating in Christmas knowing the possibility that some traditions have their roots in pagan celebrations.
+Many Christians have decided that they do not have peace participating in Christmas if there is a possibility that some traditions have their roots in pagan celebrations.
 This isn’t a legalistic attitude, but one that comes from a sincere heart to please God.
 Therefore, it should be respected.

 What About Santa Claus?

 According to tradition, Santa Claus can be traced back to an early church bishop named Saint Nicholas.
 His kindness and generosity became the subject of many legends, eventually evolving into the popular Santa Claus figure we know today.
 Nowadays it is taught that Santa Claus is an all-knowing being with magical powers who flies around the world on Christmas Eve to give presents to good children.
 Lying to our children about the existence of such a supernatural being is obviously problematic.
-We shouldn’t try to convince children that nonexistent supernatural beings exist.
+We shouldn’t try to convince children that nonexistent supernatural beings exist and will reward them for good behavior.
 If you’d lied to them about the existence of Santa, why should they believe you about the existence of God?

-In addition to the Santa Claus myth being a lie that many parents tell their children, it is a distraction from Yeshua.
+In addition to the Santa Claus myth being problematic, it is also a distraction from Yeshua.
 Instead of focusing on the birth of our Savior and the Gospel message, many Christians instead focus on myths about magical beings and presents.
 Even if specific Christmas traditions aren’t rooted in paganism, the myths and commercialism associated with the holiday may present issues.
 For many, Christmas is no longer observed as a celebration of Messiah.
 Many good Christian leaders have taught about “putting Christ back in Christmas” and focusing on what’s true and important during this holiday.
 But do these efforts make a difference?
 And is this holiday really worth saving anyway?
 These are questions we should ask ourselves.

 Conclusion